 - Font size — Select a font size between 1-7pt.
 If you've selected the Larger font sizes option, on supported devices, additional font sizes may be available.

 Custom booting and shutdown animations

-Administrators can customize boot animation by uploading images and setting the desired image orientation, dithering and size.
-Once created and uploaded, an admin can preview and verify the animation before assigning it to devices.
-When added into the console, the animation as a .qmg file for profile assignment.
+You can customize the device boot animation by uploading images and setting the desired image orientation, dithering and size.
+Once created and uploaded, you can preview and verify the animation before assigning it to devices.
+When added to the console, the animation is a .qmg file for profile assignment.